Inqbus/rpi_widgets/README.md

 Welcome to inqbus.rpi.widgets!
 ==============================

-inqbus.rpi.widgets (IRW) is a framework for extensible GUI systems for the RaspberryPi or other systems with small displays.
+inqbus.rpi.widgets (IRW) is a framework to build GUIs for the RaspberryPi or other systems with small character displays.
 But there are virtually no limits to extend or shape IRW.

 **This is a work in progress!
 Please do not use this for production.**
+If you are interested in using or like to comment or contribute please open an issue.

 IRW has the some neat features: